 Valacyclovir (Valtrex) 500 Treatment - Application & Dosage

-Herpes Outbreak & Cold Sore Management - Episodic Treatment
+Herpes Outbreak & Cold Sore Management - Suppressive Treatment

 This treatment plan reviews the risks and benefits of the treatment we are recommending.
 Please make sure to read it and the manufacturer's pamphlet that comes with the medicine.
 The manufacturer's pamphlet contains the full information on interactions, side effects, and other important information you should know about the medicine before you start.

-If you notice the initial signs of an outbreak while taking this medication, you are to double your dose (to 1 Tablet 1 time a day) for 5 days (only).
-Signs include pain, burning and/or tingling in your genital and/or mouth area, or any sores, blisters and/or ulcers.
+If you notice the initial signs of an outbreak while taking this medication, you are to double your dose to 1,000mg, 1 time a day for 5 days (only).
+Signs include pain, burning, and/or tingling in your genital and/or mouth area, or any sores, blisters, and/or ulcers.
 Remember, if started immediately upon noticing initial signs, this can reduce the duration and/or intensity of the outbreak.

 If your symptoms aren't getting better after you start taking the medicine or if you develop new or worsening symptoms such as fever, chills, nausea, vomiting, or pain, you should see a doctor in-person and call or message us immediately.